ccallawa/alyvix_doc/getting_started.rst

 Before continuing, make sure you've already :ref:`installed Alyvix <install_release_top>`.

-For the examples in this section, you'll need to run the Windows Command Prompt and switch to the directory where you want to keep your test cases, e.g.:
+For the examples in this section, you'll need to run the Windows Command Prompt (**Start > Windows System > Command Prompt**) and switch to the directory where you want to keep your test cases, e.g.:

 .. code-block:: doscon
    :class: short-code-block

-   C:\> cd C:\Users\<username>\Desktop\Alyvix\Testcases\
+   C:\> cd C:\Alyvix\testcases

+Each subsequent example builds on the previous example, so it is important to try them in order.

-Once you've walked through the steps for the examples below, you'll have a pretty good idea of how Alyvix works:
+Once you've walked through the steps for all the examples below, you'll have a pretty good idea of how the Alyvix interface works.

 .. rst-class:: bignums-xxl

 #. :ref:`Check that Alyvix is working <getting_started_example_test>` with a minimal test

-   * Show Python and Alyvix are working at the command prompt with ``--version``
+   .. * Show Python and Alyvix are working at the command prompt with ``--version``

    * Launch Alyvix Designer from the command prompt with no arguments and exit

 #.
-Open the Windows :ref:`Start Menu <getting_started_example_start>` with Alyvix
+Open the Windows :ref:`Start Menu <getting_started_example_start>` with Alyvix Designer and
+   Alyvix Robot

    * Build a simple test case that looks for and clicks on the Windows Start button
    * Run the test case, so that Alyvix actually opens the Window Start Menu

 #.
-Open the :ref:`Start Menu, then the Settings App <getting_started_example_settings>` with two
+Open the :ref:`Start Menu, then the Settings app <getting_started_example_settings>` as two
-   separate test cases
+   separate Designer test cases

    * Build two separate test cases, where the second depends on the results of the first
    * Join them together to create a combined action
    * Execute the test cases, checking that they work together

-.. #.
-A slightly :ref:`more difficult task <getting_started_workflow>`
+#.
+Use Selector to :ref:`quickly replicate test cases <getting_started_selector_top>`

+   * Use Selector to load one of your existing test cases
+   * Replicating the test cases
+   * Use Robot to see the results

+#.
+Use Editor to :ref:`script a simple test case <getting_started_editor_top>`

-   * Page with immediate test working instructions
+   * Start Editor with the prior test case

-..
-Once you've mastered these Alyvix basics, why don't you try something a bit harder like a tutorial in our :ref:`Tutorials section <tutorials_top>`?
+   * Use Selector to drag & drop some test case objects
+   * Create a script on those objects in Editor
+   * Run the resulting scripted test case

 .. toctree::